This post was last updated on June 4th, 2020 at 08:10 pm

 Our Experience in Pai

 Every country seems to have such a town as Pai.
-In Indonesia we have found Ubud, in Vietnam Hoi An, and in the Philippines there’s Bohol.
+In Indonesia, we found Ubud, in Vietnam Hoi An, and in the Philippines there’s Bohol.
 As soon as you arrive you notice the pleasant atmosphere; similarly in Pai.
 When we arrived here we immediately noticed the friendly atmosphere and the relaxed people.

 Not only are the locals relaxed here, but also the tourists.
 In the evening you can have fun at one of the bars; the next day you explore the beautiful surroundings.
 And although it is a mecca for backpackers, known for its surroundings, we really noticed the relaxed atmosphere, live music, and fun parties.